paritytech/wasm-utils/README.md

 ## API

-All executables use corresponding api methods in the root crate and can be combined in other build tools.
+All executables use corresponding api methods of the root crate and can be combined in other build tools.